Nicholas Greene, MD Award for Outstanding Humanitarian Contribution - Accepting Nominations

 - Documentation of International Involvement should not exceed 5 pages

-All NMG award applications will be reviewed by the GHO committee and the years recipient informed well in advance of the ASA annual meeting.
+All NMG award applications will be reviewed by the Committee on Global Health and the years recipient informed well in advance of the ASA annual meeting.

 The Humanitarian Award will be presented each year at the annual meeting in the form of a certificate/plaque consistent with other awards, signed by the ASA president and chair of the ASA GHO Committee.